casper-ecosystem/validator-selection-tool/README.md

 You can modify these criteria in the `filter_out_validators` function to suit your requirements.

+## Casper Association Delegation Policy

+This tool aligns with the [Casper Association Delegation Policy](https://forum.casper.network/t/cvv002-casper-association-delegation-policy/1220), which was accepted by Mainnet validators through an on-chain governance vote.
+The policy ensures a systematic and transparent delegation process to enhance network decentralization and incentivize optimal validator performance.

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.